molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 ### 2.5 Auxiliary Enhancement files
 #### 2.5.1 [Bottom friction](./BUILD/BFR2D/README.md)
 For eORCA025, we use a locally enhanced bottom friction, in order to control the flow across some specific straits:
 Torres Strait, Bering Strait, Gibraltar Strait.
-This is done through a kind of mask file that defines the areas where enhancement is applied.
+This is done through a specific mask file that defines the areas where enhancement is applied.

 #### 2.5.2 [Lateral friction ( shlat2D)](./BUILD/SHLAT2D/README.md)